Full Text (1035 words) | ||||

 1997

-(Russell Beland, Springfield) Standing up at the back of a crowded theater at Gallaudet University and signing "Fire!"
-(Sandra Hull, Arlington) Doing a smash-and-grab at the National Aquarium.
+(Russell Beland, Springfield) Standing up at the back of a crowded theater at (Sandra Hull, Arlington) Doing a smash-and-grab at the National Aquarium.
 (Jonathan Paul, Garrett Park) Kidnapping yourself for a large ransom.
 After you raise the money and pay yourself off, turn yourself in for the reward and that way, you get paid twice.
 (Art Grinath, Takoma Park) Trying to sell Jimmy "The Weasel" Fratianno "house insurance," cause it's a nice place he's got here, it'd be a real shame if it were to burn down.
 But accidents do happen.
 Ooops, like this ashtray, see what I mean?
 (Art Grinath, Takoma Park) Scalping tickets to a Sri Chinmoy concert.
 (Jessica Steinhice, Riverdale) Jaywalking at the Indy 500.
-(William F. Waters, Washington) Bribing Chicago Cubs players to throw games.
-(Joseph Romm, Washington) Pilfering hand-grenade pins.
+(William F. Waters, Washington) Bribing Pilfering hand-grenade pins.
 (Jonathan Paul, Garrett Park) Stealing the formula for making Zima malt beverage.
 (Art Grinath, Takoma Park) Threatening the homeless that if they don't do your bidding you will "ruin them."
 (Bill Szymanski, Vienna) Vandalizing a Jackson Pollock with spray paint.
 (Jonathan Paul, Garrett Park) Plagiarizing the Gettysburg Address.
 (Jonathan Paul, Garrett Park) Embezzling from the American Association of Certified Public Accountants.
 (Elden Carnahan, Laurel) Fishing without a license in the Anacostia.
 (Barry Blyveis, Columbia) Traveling under a stolen Salman Rushdie passport.
 (Tom Witte, Gaithersburg) Breaking and entering Al Capone's vault.
 (Tom Witte, Gaithersburg) Selling pirated Milli Vanilli tapes.
 (Howard Walderman, Columbia) And Last: Entering the Style Invitational under an obvious pseudonym.
 (W. Jefferson Clinton, Washington) Next Week: A Sin of the Times

 |